California is already feeling like spring, and spring break will be here before we know it! Thinking of an escape this year?

 - Search for American bison on an exciting expedition into the island’s interior aboard an open-air biofuel Hummer.
 The bison are descendants of animals that a movie crew left behind in the 1920s.
 You can expect this scenic adventure to be full of interesting tidbits about Catalina’s history.

-This gorgeous small-city’s coastal vibes have earned Santa Barbara the title, “the American Riviera.”
+This gorgeous small city’s coastal vibes have earned Santa Barbara the title, “the American Riviera.”
 It has some of the best that California has to offer.
-Though it’s known for art, wine, and luxury travel, it can also be a wonderful spot for families to escape to the outdoors for spring break.
+Though it’s known for art, wine, and luxury travel, it can also be a wonderful spot for families to escape to the outdoors for a quintessential California spring break.

 - You can’t visit Santa Barbara without a visit to Stearn’s Wharf.
 Located at the end of State Street, it’s an iconic place to buy an ice cream cone, pick up a souvenir, and even hop on Lil’ Toot, a water taxi with a short narrated trip between Stern’s Wharf and Santa Barbara Harbor.